shapehq/spices/README.md

 }
 ```

-Based on the above code, SHPSpices will generate an in-app debug menu like the one shown below.
+Based on the above code, Spices will generate an in-app debug menu like the one shown below.

 <img src="/introduction/1.gif" width="300"/>